 If you live in an older home, then the sewer lines can become brittle with age.
 The pipes can break, blocking the line.
 Tree roots are also a common culprit busting through the pipe and growing into it, blocking the flow.

-The Plumber Will Handle the Rest
+The Plumber Will Handle the Problem

 If there is any way the plumber can fix the problem without digging up your yard, they’ll try it.
 They may bring in a large truck that can shoot high-pressure water into it to clear the clog.

-Make Sure the Problem is Your Fault
+Make Sure the Problem Is Your Fault

 If the blockage is on your property, then you’re responsible for fixing it.
 Many times, the city will do work on the sewer line and inadvertently break a pipe or cause some other damage.